 Today's route goes most of the day through beautiful forests, sleepy villages and across streams.
 The chapel of Santa Irene, with its unique statue of Santiago, is worth a visit.
 Along the way, you should not miss the charming and tranquil village Rúa with old stone houses and where traffic often stops when the cattle block the road.
 The rest of the route to Amenal follows a mixture of good and quiet minor roads and forest trails.

 Walking: 16 km, about 4 hours

 After Amenal the next interesting place is Lavacolla on the outskirts of Santiago, where pilgrims in the old days used to wash in the river in preparation for their arrival in Santiago de Compostela.
 Rows of tall eucalyptus trees line the route up to the Monte do Gozo (Mountain of Joy), and it is from here that you get your first glimpse of the Cathedral of Santiago.
-With only 14 kilometers of hiking today, you should arrive in time for the pilgrims mass at lunchtime.
+With 23 kilometers of hiking today, you should arrive in time for the pilgrims mass at lunchtime.

 Spend some time exploring Santiago's old town with its beautiful architecture that is protected as UNESCO World Heritage and enjoy the wonderful atmosphere of this spiritual and cultural mecca.

 Your walking holiday along the Camino is now at its end.
 You check out from your hotel after breakfast.